-We have audited Rutgers, The State University of New Jersey's (the University) compliance with the types of compliance requirements described in the New Jersey Office of Management and Budget (New Jersey OMB) State Grant Compliance Supplement that could have a direct and material effect on each of the University's major State of New Jersey programs for the year ended June 30, 2010.
-The University's major State of New Jersey programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major State of New Jersey programs is the responsibility of the University's management.
+We have audited Rutgers, The State University of New Jersey's (the University) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (Federal OMB) Circular A-133 Compliance Supplement (Compliance Supplement) that could have a direct and material effect on each of the University's major Federal programs for the year ended June 30, 2010.
+The University's major Federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major Federal programs is the responsibility of the University's management.
 Our responsibility is to express an opinion on the University's compliance based on our audit.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and New Jersey OMB Circular 04-04, Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid.
-Those standards and New Jersey OMB Circular 04-04 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major State of New Jersey program occurred.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Federal OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+Those standards and Federal OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major Federal program occurred.
 An audit includes examining, on a test basis, evidence about the University's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination of the University's compliance with those requirements.

-In our opinion, the University complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major State of New Jersey programs for the year ended June 30, 2010.
-However, the results of our auditing procedures disclosed an instance of noncompliance with those requirements, which is required to be reported in accordance with New Jersey OMB Circular 04-04 and which is described in the accompanying schedule of findings and questioned costs as item 10-1.
+In our opinion, the University complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major Federal programs for the year ended June 30, 2010.